Abstract

 - The output of the component-under-test must be converted to text and written to an audit file.

-- When the tooling or the version control system alerts us that an audit file has changed, the differences must be reviewed, and a decision must be made as to whether they are as expected or not.
+- When an audit file changes, the differences must be reviewed, and a decision must be made as to whether they are as expected or not.

 This represents a considerable optimization of the software development process.